-The consequences of not understanding the difference between joint tenancy and tenancy in common can be costly and unforeseen.
-The manner in which you own property with others will determine whether the property is passed down to your beneficiaries under the terms of your Will or whether it becomes the property of the other owners upon your death.
+The consequences of not understanding the difference between joint tenants vs tenants in common can be costly.
+For example, how you own a property will determine whether your share of the property is passed down to your beneficiaries under the terms of your Will, or whether it becomes the property of the other surviving owners upon your death.

-Unfortunately, having a well drafted Will is no guarantee that your wishes will be carried out if the Will drafter has not taken account of the manner in which you own property with others and advised you accordingly.
+Unfortunately, having a well-drafted Will is no guarantee that your wishes will be carried out – especially if the Wills and estates lawyer has not taken into consideration the terms under which you own the property with others.

-Most importantly, on the death of one joint tenant the surviving joint tenant(s) receive the interest of the deceased tenant by operation of law, irrespective of any Will made by the joint tenant who died, and irrespective of the intestacy rules if the deceased had no Will.
+Most importantly, on the death of one joint tenant, the surviving joint tenant(s) receives the interest of the deceased owner by operation of law.
+This is irrespective of any Will made by the joint tenant who died, and irrespective of the intestacy rules if the deceased had no Will.
 Joint tenancy is usual in marriage or close domestic relationships where the spouses want to hold the property equally, and also want the principle of survivorship to apply.

 Joint tenancy can be used as an effective mechanism in estate planning strategies.

 ‘Tenants in Common’ is a form of co-ownership in which property is held in common with others.
 Unlike joint tenancy, the share of a deceased tenant in common passes to his/her beneficiaries under his/her Will or intestacy and does not automatically pass to the surviving tenant(s) in common.